PeterYaoNYU/5G-E2E-Wireless-Notes-OAI/Exploring 5G Network Slicing.md

 ### Final step for end-to-end slicing
 First do the core slicing, then bring in the xapp to enforce slicing.
 Then you will have slicing at both the RAN MAC layer and the core layer.

+## References:
+[1] Robert Schmidt, Mikel Irazabal, and Navid Nikaein.
+2021.
+FlexRIC: an SDK for next-generation SD-RANs.
+In Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '21).
+Association for Computing Machinery, New York, NY, USA, 411–425. https://doi.org/10.1145/3485983.3494870